Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager.search-readme.md

 keywords: Azure, dotnet, SDK, API, Azure.ResourceManager.Search, cognitive-search
 author: ShivangiReja
 ms.author: shreja
-ms.date: 03/21/2023
+ms.date: 07/21/2023
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: cognitive-search
 ---
 # Microsoft Azure Cognitive Search management client library for .NET

-The Microsoft Azure Cognitive Search is the only cloud search service with built-in AI capabilities that enrich all types of information to help you identify and explore relevant content at scale.
+This library provides resource management APIs for Azure Cognitive Search.
+Use this library for the following control plane tasks:

-This library supports managing Microsoft Azure Cognitive Search resources.
+* Create, update, or delete a search service.

-This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:
+* Increase or reduce capacity (partitions and replicas)

-    - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.
+* Create and manage API keys for read-write and read-only access.
-    - Support [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.
+* Create and manage private endpoints for inbound access, and create and managed shared private for outbound access.

-    - HTTP pipeline with custom policies.
+This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html).

-    - Better error-handling.
+`Azure.ResourceManager.Search` replaces the previous management libraries (`Microsoft.Azure.Management.Search`), which are now deprecated.

-    - Support uniform telemetry across all languages.
+For descriptions of all Cognitive Search client libraries in this SDK, see the [Azure Cognitive Search libraries for .NET](/dotnet/api/overview/azure/search?view=azure-dotnet).

 ## Getting started

 ### Install the package